Trawniki men: Murder operations

 The Trawniki men shot so fast and so wildly that the German policemen "frequently had to take cover to avoid being hit."
 Ukrainian Hiwis were perceived as indispensable.
 In Łomazy, the Germans were "overjoyed" to see them coming after the messy Józefów massacre which permanently traumatized the untrained executioners.
 The wave of mass killings of Jews from the Międzyrzec Podlaski Ghetto lasting non-stop for several days were conducted by the Trawniki battalion of about 350 to 400 men, same as in Parczew, or the Izbica Ghetto.
-Some German police officers felt uneasy about killing non-Jewish Poles.
-Their unit shot 4,600 Jews by September 1942, but disproportionately only 78 ethnic Poles.
-In contrast, the Hiwis, saw the Christian Poles as equal opportunity offenders.
-When they got too drunk to show up in Aleksandrów, Major Wilhelm Trapp ordered the release of prisoners rounded up for mass execution.
+The German unit had shot 4,600 Jews by September 1942, but only 78 ethnic Poles, "the poorest of the poor".

 The SS-Gruppenführer Jürgen Stroop who was in charge of the suppression of the Warsaw Ghetto Uprising and the methodical destruction of the Ghetto itself – responsible for the massacre of over 50,000 Polish Jews – later remarked in a prison interview with Kazimierz Moczarski, published in his original Polish edition of the Conversations with an Executioner:

 Trawniki personnel was also used in the August 1943 suppression of the Białystok Ghetto Uprising, as well as the lesser-known Mizocz Ghetto uprising of October 1942 among similar others.
 In other locations, the lists compiled by the local Ukrainian Hilfsverwaltung enabled them to quickly and precisely identify their Jewish targets.